dhsouthbend/databases/sections/9-importcsv.md

 # Import data into table

+Now we are moving back into the world of Python!
+Let's create a new file in the `database-practice` directory.

-Let's create a database table from an [existing csv file](https://github.com/GCDigitalFellows/nypl_data/blob/master/nypl_items.csv).
+Our goal is to create a database table from an [existing csv file](https://github.com/GCDigitalFellows/nypl_data/blob/master/nypl_items.csv).
+Click the link, then right-click the `Download` button on that page, and click `save link as` to get the csv we want.
+Move the csv file to your `database-practice` directory.

 We're going to use the Pandas library to import our data.